So you’re getting in to fly tying, huh?

 However, for the sake of versatility, I recommend a set of Mustad hooks, specifically for dry flies.
 They’re high quality fish hooks that use Mustad’s Nor Tampering process to keep them light but strong.

 Buying options of materials for your flies are endless.
 Different types of fish like different colors and options, so there is a lot of choices.
 You’ll want to buy the type of material that the fish you are going for like!
-Just a couple broad categories for different flies are dry flies, wet flies, streamers, poppers, and salt water flies.
+The three big fly categories are dry flies, streamers, and nymphs.

 To get all the hairs to stay connected to the head of your fly and keep the head shiny, you’ll need some cement.
 I personally would suggest going with this bottle of Loon Outdoors Water Based Head Cement.
 It’s cheap and will do the job you want it to do.